Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 In the quaint borough of Grantham, Pennsylvania, ZIP code 17027, a fierce arbitration dispute unfolded over six grueling months, pitting two local businesses against each other in a fight that would shape their futures.

-Background: Taylor Technologies, a small but innovative software provider, entered into a service contract with Whitmore Logistics, a regional freight company specializing in last-mile delivery.
+Background: the claimant, a small but innovative software provider, entered into a service contract at a local employer, a regional freight company specializing in last-mile delivery.
 Dated August 15, 2022, the agreement promised Taylor a payment of $175,000 in exchange for a custom logistics management platform to optimize Whitmore's routes.
 The expected delivery timeline was six months, with the final product due by February 15, 2023.

 The Dispute: Problems arose in early December 2022 when Whitmore claimed the software failed to meet key performance benchmarks, specifically the promised 20% reduction in delivery time.
 Taylor countered that Whitmore had not provided critical real-time data necessary for performance testing, citing multiple missed deadlines on Whitmore’s part.
 Whitmore withheld $50,000 of the final payment, prompting Taylor to initiate arbitration in Grantham under the Pennsylvania Arbitration Act.